Weiter zum Inhalt

 14:40Kaffeepause

-15:10Advancing agricultural monitoring: A modular and scalable ML framework for crop phenology analysis with remote sensing data
+15:10Advancing landscape monitoring: a modular and scalable ML framework for woody vegetation identification with remote sensing data

 Jennifer McClelland | Julius Kühn-Institut